zl2294/INFO-5940-Codespace/README.md

 ### Step 3: Verify your environment
 Once the Codespace is ready:
-1. Open `test.ipynb` in your codespace.
+1. If you are in `<your-file-name>.ipynb` in your codespace.
 2. Install the Python 3.11.13 Kernel.
 In the top-right corner, click **Select Kernel**.
     1. If **Install/Enable suggested extensions Python + Jupyter** appears, select it, and wait for the install to finish before moving on to the next step.
     2. Select **Python Environments** choose **Python 3.11.13 (first option)**.
-3. Run the first code block to check your setup.
-You should see `openai` import successfully.
+3. Run the code block to check your setup.

 ## About GitHub Codespaces